 Choose from two speed controls: One option provides more power, while the other offers an extended runtime.
 The EasyFeed design keeps the trimmer line running smoothly and automatically advances the line; no need to bump the trimmer while using.

-- Functions as a trimmer and edger
+- Type: String trimmer and edger

-- Dual speed settings
+- Two speed controls

-Gardens need adequate hydration to nourish plants and flowers.
+Gardens need adequate hydration to nourish perennial plants and flowers.
 The AcuRite wireless rain gauge helps gardeners track nature’s way of watering the garden.
 This digital rain gauge includes two parts: a rain collector for outdoors and a wireless LCD display to keep inside.
 The tool’s 100-foot range means gardeners can monitor rainfall without getting wet.

 AcuRite’s gauge measures rain precipitation in inches or millimeters.
 Users may view rainfall history or set customizable rain or flood-risk alerts.
 Best of all, the rain collector on this low-maintenance unit empties itself.